windblows123/ToDo-backend/README.md

-It is a backend to web application to-do list.
+It is a backend to web application to-do list, built with Flask.
 Data is saved in json file.